Managing Entity Fields

 • Does not contain the following special characters: -, +, ., # and @.

-Hint: A naming convention is an important part in a well-built data model; therefore, we recommend you to use PascalCaseNames (upper camel), no spaces.
+HINT: We recommend you to use PascalCaseNames (upper camel), no spaces.
 The Name starts with an uppercase, as do all additional words.
 E.g., AccountId.

 Display Name